With all of the selections out there, how do we define the best sleep tracker?

 Totally contactless and incredibly easy to use!

-Not only does the Sleepscore Max track your sleep from a distance, but it will also monitor the ambient lighting, temperatures, and other environmental factors in your room that may affect your sleep.
+Not only does the Sleepscore Max track and record your sleep data from a distance, but it will also monitor the ambient lighting, temperatures, and other environmental factors in your room that may affect your sleep patterns.

 This device is lightweight and easy to set up.
 While it is on the pricey side, all you have to do to set it up is place it on your bedroom's nightstand, plug it in, and get it all set up.